ADesprets/apic_scripts/README.md

 # Sample scripts
-The scripts are organised in two directories, one for Windows one for Unix system.
+The scripts are organized in two directories, one for Windows one for Unix system.
+And under each folder, there are two folders one for each version V5 and V2018.

+The UNIX implementations are not finalized.
+Please feel free to implement using Windows implementation as a sample.

-The first script **TestPublish** illustrates three basic operations:
+The first script **TestPublishVxxx** illustrates three basic operations:
-1. List products in all catalogs
+1. List products and API in all catalogs and in draft for all organisation the user is authorized.
 1. Backup all products and APIs in draft
 1. Backup all catalogs